-- 1. develop and implement a vision for the school to guide the learning of all students to engage as a visionary leader. - 2. interact in a professional manner with students, staff, and community to connect as a relational leader. - 3. continue professional growth, actively engage in reflective practice and apply new knowledge and understanding to drive appropriate change to become an innovative leader. - 4. ensure a guaranteed and viable curriculum, guarantee effective instructional practice, coordinate the use of effective assessments and promote professional learning as an instructional leader. - 5. implement operational systems, oversee personnel and ensure the equitable and strategic use of resources as the managerial leader of the school.
+- 1. develop and implement a vision for the school to guide the learning of all students to engage as a visionary leader. - interact in a professional manner with students, staff, and community to connect with Christ-like attitudes and values applied to all aspects of the learning environment as a relational leader. - continue professional growth, actively engage in reflective practice and apply new knowledge and understanding to drive appropriate change to become an innovative leader. - 4. ensure a guaranteed and viable curriculum, guarantee effective instructional practice, coordinate the use of effective assessments and promote professional learning as an instructional leader. - 5. implement operational systems, oversee personnel and ensure the equitable and strategic use of resources as the managerial leader of the school.